What’s the environmental impact of going vegan?

 The difference one person can make by becoming a vegan

-How much impact does one person have and does it make a difference?
-I often asked myself.
-It turns out, one single person can actually make a difference.
-And it’s more significant than you might think.
+How much impact does one person have?
+It turns out, a single person can make a meaningful difference.

 How is this estimation calculated?